-In 2019 the Government announced funding of \$217 million over four years to establish the first tranche of around 600 full-time equivalent Learning Support Coordinators (LSC).
-This first tranche of LSCs is testing some aspects of the role and enable refinements to be made in the second tranche.
+The Government has announced funding of \$217 million over four years to establish the first tranche of around 600 full-time equivalent Learning Support Coordinators (LSC) in schools and kura from 2020.
+The Government intends that there will be further tranches to progressively roll out LSC coverage to all schools.
+The first tranche of LSCs will test some aspects of the role and enable refinements to be made in the second tranche.
 It is expected that the first LSC's will contribute to this refinement of the role by participating in the LSC evaluation.

-A new Learning Support Delivery Model (LSDM) has been designed drawing on best practice overseas as well as other New Zealand models that highlight the value of flexibility and responsiveness to the local community.
+Since 2015, the Ministry of Education (the Ministry) has been working to improve the delivery of learning support services to ensure that children and young people get the right support at the right time.
+A new Learning Support Delivery Model (LSDM) has been designed covering early learning, schools and kura, drawing on best practice overseas as well as other New Zealand models that highlight the value of flexibility and responsiveness to the local community.
 The LSDM is a collaborative way of working where teachers and other professionals, parents / whānau and the community are able to identify children's learning needs, plan together on how best to support them, and access supports through their shared network and Ministry facilitated service provision.

-The LSCs work within the LSDM.
-The LSDM provides the context, infrastructure (i.e. cluster arrangement, learning support register etc) and network of support for LSCs to undertake their roles.
+The LSCs will work within the LSDM and will be part of a learning support team working across all of its elements.
+The LSDM will provide the context, infrastructure (i.e. cluster arrangement, learning support register etc) and network of support for LSCs to undertake their roles in schools and kura, and across their clusters.

 This role description sets out the core purpose, focus and functions for the LSC role.
-Our local setting and the needs of Puketeraki Kāhui Ako in which the role operates will influence how the functions are carried out in the local context and over time.
+Local settings and the needs of specific clusters in which the role operates will influence how the functions are carried out in the local context and over time.